hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 Microcontrollers historically and continue to be lower cost than general purpose CPUS, and the speed they run at today in the hundreds of megahertz, is sufficient to decode longwave radio that transmits at less than 100mW, and theoretically could converge with a number of other state of the art technologies, solar panels, capacitors, memory in pixel displays, and QRSS https://www.qsl.net/m0ayf/What-is-QRSS.html to almost run autonomously not just with rooftop solar, but handheld solar panels.

-While I will revisit LoRA (433Mhz in a while), I found this interesting article on the average distance of AM Radio stations: https://www.fcc.gov/media/radio/am-stations-at-night "Useful daytime AM service is generally limited to a radius of no more than about 100 miles (162 km), even for the most powerful stations.
+While I will revisit LoRA, I found this interesting article on the average distance of AM Radio stations: https://www.fcc.gov/media/radio/am-stations-at-night "Useful daytime AM service is generally limited to a radius of no more than about 100 miles (162 km), even for the most powerful stations.
+I was also unaware of this other LoRa band: https://en.wikipedia.org/wiki/Wize_technology

 However, during nighttime hours the AM signals can travel over hundreds of miles by reflection from the ionosphere, a phenomenon called "skywave" propagation."